-With William Powell in Love Crazy (1941) degree, the single mother "read the law" and in 1914, was admitted to practice in Texas.
-Hollywood bios to the contrary, she was not the first to accomplish this, but she very likely was the fourth, as well as the first Jewish woman to do so.
-Florence practiced law for at least four years.
-After her parents died, however, she left the active practice of law to join her sister in co-managing their late father's store.
-A fluent Spanish speaker, Florence also worked as a radio commentator with a bilingual program. &quot;History-Makers: The First Women at Texas Law," Univ.
+With William Powell in Love Crazy (1941)

+&lt;sup>3 "History-Makers: The First Women at Texas Law," Univ.
 Tex.
 L. News (Mar.
-8, 2021); https://law.utexas.edu/news/2021/03/08/history-makers-the-first-women-at-texas-law/#:~:text=ln%201914%2C%20Irene%20Gertrude%20Brown,States%20Supreme%20Court%20in%201935.
+8, 2021); https://law.utexas.edu/ news/2021/03/08/history-makers-the-first-women-at-texas-law/#:~:text=In%201914%2C%20Irene%20Gertrude%20 Brown,States%20Supreme%20Court%20in%201935.

 More life changes were ahead for Florence Rabe.
 After the death of her sister and the 1929 Wall Street stock market crash, she closed the antique store for good.
 She also met and married William F. Jacoby, a wealthy oilman.
-They lived in both El Paso and Mexico, but after
+They lived in both El Paso and Mexico, but after a series of business reversals. the couple moved to Los Angeles and opened a bakery.
+Soon after moving to California, Florence and a friend decided on a lark to audition for a local theater production based on Jane Austen's Emma at the Pasadena Playhouse.
+Florence won the role of Miss Bates, and the play was a success-as was Florence's performance.
+Florence became a mainstay at the Pasadena Playhouse, and soon adopted "Florence Bates" as her stage name because the role had brought her such luck.